When PayPal Drops Your High Risk Merchant Account

 What is a Dedicated High Risk Merchant Account?

-Chances are, if you were dropped from one of the major aggregate high risk merchant account providers, like PayPal, it is only a matter of time before you are dropped from the others.
+Chances are, if you were dropped from one of the significant aggregate high risk merchant account providers, like PayPal, it is only a matter of time before you are dropped from the others.

 This means that your next step will be to apply for a high risk merchant account with a company that specializes in high risk merchant accounts.
 This provider can then assign you a specific merchant ID.